-If you plan on building web applications, using a Tabbed UI Component for your web interface is recommended.
+Tabbed interfaces are often used in web applications.
 The Tabbed UI Component includes built-in functionality for adding login and logout features and serves as an interface for opening and interacting with data presented using other components, including Grid Components, UX Components, and Reports.
 In addition, HTML and .a5w pages can also be shown in a Tabbed UI Component.

 The Flying Start Genie creates a Tabbed UI with Grid Components for interacting with the tables in your database.
 Using the Flying Start Genie is a quick way to develop a set of interfaces for managing data in tables and provides you with a set of example components that you modify to meet your specific needs.

 Before you can start building your web application, you must first setup a new Alpha Anywhere workspace.
 Your web application will need an AlphaDAO connection that talks with the Northwind database.

 Launch Alpha Anywhere.
 Under the File menu, select New Workspace... to create a new Alpha Anywhere project.

 Enter "HelloAlpha" in the Workspace name box.
 Then click OK.

 If the Startup Control Panel appears, check the box for Open the Web Control Panel when this Workspace is opened.
 You will be creating a web application.
 The Web Control Panel is where all the resources for a web (as well as mobile) application are listed.
 Click OK to finish creating your new workspace.

 The Startup Control Panel is not shown in Community Edition.

 The Web Projects Control Panel can be accessed at any time by clicking the Web Projects toolbar button when you are editing a component or have navigated away from the Web Projects Control Panel.

 Now that you have a workspace, you can start building your web application.